 The Manage, Resync option in the Table row actions menu performs a reachability check and verifies the information displayed in the Summary panel, including the software version, upgrade status, and backup status.
-The resync operation is supported for classic devices.

 For NEs managed by a domain controller, NSP displays the reachability state of the NEs from the point of view of the controller.
 If the controller itself is not reachable, the NEs are not reachable.